alexdebril/rss-atom-bundle/README.md

 RssAtomBundle is a Bundle for Symfony 2 made to easily access and deliver RSS / Atom feeds.
 It features:

 - Detection of the feed format (RSS / Atom)
+- A generic StreamController built to write all your feeds.
+This controller is able to send a 304 HTTP Code if the feed didn't change since the last visit
-- HTTP Headers support in order to save network traffic
+- HTTP Headers support when reading feeds in order to save network traffic
 - Content filtering to fetch only the newest items
 - multiple feeds writing